-PennDOT’s initiative to reconstruct and improve Interstate 95 in Pennsylvania has continued during the Coronavirus pandemic as design and construction firms adapt to a changing workplace and a challenging public environment.
+September 8, 2021 – PennDOT’s initiative to reconstruct Interstate 95 in Pennsylvania continues during the COVID-19 pandemic as design and construction firms adapt to a changing workplace and a challenging public environment.

 Construction activities postponed at the outset of the crisis resumed after a two-month hiatus with a COVID-19 safety plan in place for each project in Pennsylvania.

 I-95 Design Teams continue to adapt as well by working mostly remotely and utilizing online meeting and file-sharing technology to prepare the next round of projects for construction.